 - Scheduling everything to perfection (or close).

 - Improving on-site productivity, doing more in less time.

-The greatest benefit of lean construction is being able to create an integrated project; where there’s an atmosphere of trust and respect, leads to more open communication and sharing of knowledge.
+The greatest benefit of lean construction is being able to create an integrated project; where there’s an atmosphere of trust and respect, which leads to more open communication and sharing of knowledge.
 This allows the entire team to become more aligned with the owner’s desired outcomes and objectives.
-Teams can manage schedule, cost, and quality in a way that does not risks those key outcomes but instead it adds value to the overall results.
+Teams can manage schedule, cost, and quality in a way that does not risk those key outcomes but instead, it adds value to the overall results.